Students interested in directing often begin by taking the directing studio courses offered while serving as assitants on shows.

 Proposals will be selected based on the student's experience and demonstrated capability as a director, as shown in classes or previously directed shows, the feasibility of the department being able to adequately produce the show as envisioned, opportunities for students in the show, and overall quality and relevance of the vision for the production.

-Chosen student directors will have to complete paperwork to register their production as a student-taught class, with an assigned faculty advisor, and complete Title IX training.
+Chosen student directors must complete paperwork with an assigned faculty advisor to register their production as a student-taught class and complete Title IX training.
 All students involved in a student-directed production must enroll in the production as a 5-unit class.
-Student directed productions do not count towards the Theater Arts Major or Minor.
+Student directed productions do not count toward the Theater Arts Major or Minor.
 Grades for the production will be assigned by the fauclty advisor, under advisement of the student director.